stanimirdim92/homesforsale/README.md

 - asyncio - for asynchronous tasks
 - django-oauth-toolkit - for OAuth
 - rosseta for languages
+- django-storages for S3  - not installed yet
 ### Features
 - Login / Registration for user/ agent
 - Notifications